jonnekleijer/blog/content/posts/2022-10-04---Export-database-to-use-in-integration-tests.md

       }
 ```

-Once I know the build id, I can download the artifacts using the normal `DownloadPipelineArtifact` task with the specific build.id.
+After getting the `BuildId`, we can download the artifact (step 3).

 ```yaml
   - task: DownloadPipelineArtifact@2